Lummi Nation: Lummi Reservation

 An estimated 6,590 people live on the Lummi Reservation.
-Roughly 2,564 are enrolled tribal members, and 665 are either related to or live with an enrolled tribal member.
+Roughly 2,564 are enrolled Lummi citizens, and 665 are either related to or live with an enrolled tribal member.
 Some 3,361 are neither tribal members nor affiliated with any member of the Lummi Nation.
+The 2000 United States Census recorded 4,193 persons residing on the reservation, of whom 1,828 (43.6 percent) identified as White, and 2,114 (50.4 percent) identified as being of only Native American ancestry.

 There are approximately 1,864 homes located on the reservation.
 Approximately 697 of these have an enrolled Lummi living in the home; thus, roughly 1,167 homes on the reservation do not house a tribal member.
-The 2000 census official record was 4,193 persons residing on the reservation, of whom 1,828 (43.6 percent) identified as whites, and 2,114 (50.4 percent) identified as of solely Native American ancestry.